 All the lovely looking images and healthy-sounding claims simply distract from what these foods are actually made of, and what risks they expose us to when it comes to our health, weight, and energy levels.
 Of course, there are some better ones and some worse ones, but generally speaking even the “health food” granola bars leave much to be desired and not any kind of optimally healthy food.

 So if you are ready to stop wasting your health and money on these highly processed foods, simply opt for swapping them for quick and easy homemade granola bars based on truly whole and unprocessed grains, nuts, seeds, and dried fruits.
 This way you can control the quality of your ingredients and ensure you are not subjecting yourself to questionable or harmful ingredients.
 If you cannot make your own, you can try to find the best possible options in your health food store, which normally will not be grain-based, but nut-based, like Larabars.
 Just don’t fall for false healthy-sounding bars, like KIND bars.

 2. Boxed Cereals

 Boxed cereals, which feature grains in all sorts of processed and refined forms, with different additives, are one of the most common breakfast foods for people in our world today.
 A bowl of “milk and cereal” has become the signature breakfast for many adults and children alike due to its ease and convenience.
-Yet, it is one of the worst meals we could ever eat given the dairy for one, and highly processed grain on top.
+Yet, it is one of the worst meals we could ever eat due to the dairy and highly processed grains.

 Like granola bars, boxed or processed cereals are contain various added, isolated sugars and sweeteners.
 Many contain synthetic vitamins and minerals, as well as isolates, extracts and modified ingredients, including oils and GMOs.
 Be aware that if your cereal contains any corn, sugar or soy ingredients that are not organic, they are almost definitely genetically modified.